Lurker00/PhoneBook/README.md

 ## How does it work

-The following information is based on quick reverse engineering of the firmware.
+The following information is based on quick (a few hours) reverse engineering of the firmware.

 ### Common